Ninja Sentai Kakuranger: Hakumenro

 Hakumenro (白面郎, Hakumenrō) is an armored samurai who is revealed to be Tsuruhime's father Yoshiteru (義輝).
 Ten years prior, Yoshiteru researched the Youkai and learned of Daimaou's existence.
 Fearing the danger that would occur if Daimaou is revived, Yoshiteru is forced to leave his young daughter behind as he attempted to destroy Daimaou before he could return.
 However, with Taro and Jiro captured, Yoshiteru was forced to aid Daimaou as his tactician Hakumenro.
 However, Hakumenro uses his servitude as a ruse to uncover Daimaou's weakness.
 Upon arriving to oversee the final steps of Daimaou's arrival, with the Youkai's son Gashadokuro distrustful of him, Hakumenro is forced to fight his own daughter to keep face while arranging for her safety by his former student, Sandayuu, with orders to make the Kakurangers believe that he is beyond redemption.
 However, due to Daradara's creation as he attempts to find out the clone's weakness, Hakumenro learns that Daimaou knew of his true intentions yet allowed his presence until he served his purpose.
 Before being captured by Daimaou, he left a clue for Sasuke that showed him how to defeat Daradara, as well as a map Daimaou's hideout.
 Though turned into stone by a furious Daimaou over his role in the Youkai's defeat, Daimaou gave Hakumenro to Yamauba as her trump card against the Kakurangers.
 However, after Taro and Jiro sacrificed themselves to save him, Yoshiteru is reunited with his daughter.

-Hakumenro is portrayed by Takayuki Godai (五代 高之, Godai Takayuki), who previously portrayed Takayuki Hiba/Vul Eagle II from Taiyo Sentai Sun Vulcan.

 Yamazaki Sisters

-Yukiyo Yamazaki (山咲 雪代, Yamazaki Yukiyo) and Tsukiyo Yamazaki (山咲 月代, Yamazaki Tsukiyo) (35) are a pair of sisters who are Tsuruhime's childhood friends and are of a ninja family.
+Yukiyo Yamazaki (山咲 雪代, Yamazaki Yukiyo) and Tsukiyo Yamazaki (山咲 月代, Yamazaki Tsukiyo) are a pair of sisters who are Tsuruhime's childhood friends and are of a ninja family.
 As a result, treating Tsuruhime as family, the three of them formed a Sukeban Deka-like group called the Punishment Sailor Sisters (おしおきセーラー三姉妹(シスターズ), Oshioki Sērā Shisutāzu) who put bullies in their place.
-When their little sister Hanayo told them of strange events going on at her school, Yukiyo and Tsukiyo are reunited with Tsuruhime as they reformed the Punishment Sailor Sisters to go after Kamaitachi.
-Soon after, the Yamazaki Sisters thank Tsuruhime for helping them while asking her to call if she ever gets in trouble.
+When their younger sister Hanayo told them of strange events going on at her school, Yukiyo and Tsukiyo are reunited with Tsuruhime as they reformed the Punishment Sailor Sisters to go after Kamaitachi.
+Soon after, the Yamazaki sisters thank Tsuruhime for helping them while asking her to call if she ever gets in trouble.

 The Punishment Sailor Sisters is a parody of tokusatsu show Keeping-Words Sisters Chouchoutrian, the last entry in the Toei Fushigi Comedy Series with references to Sailor Moon and Crayon Shin-Chan which Yamazaki Sister actresses Noriko Tanaka (田中 規子, Tanaka Noriko) and Kei Ishibashi (石橋 けい, Ishibashi Kei) as well as Tsuruhime's actress, Satomi Hirose, were all a part of.